jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 - Go to the [following repository](https://github.com/jamhorn/Jam54Launcher)
 - Push all of the files in the "root" folder, to the *files* branch (make sure to use the correct Git account, by signing in and out of GitHub desktop)
+  > Do note that files that were too large for GitHub (over 100MB) have been split.
+But the original unsplit file is also still present in the subfolder of such an application.
+Therefore when uploading such an application's binaries, just omit the original, unsplitted file.
 - Also place a copy of the "root" folder in: `OneDrive\Documenten\Scripts\Builds\Jam54Launcher\AppBuilds`

 <br>